williamgilpin/howto/howto_website.md

 ## Initializing the page

 Enable jekyll in the project's online settings.
 Either put this on the gh-pages or master branch.
+In practice, I find that the "Minima" theme works the best.

-Modify `_config.yml` to change the settings of the repo
+Modify `_config.yml` to change the settings of the repo.
+For example, to get rid of the header

+By default, `README.md` will become the site's `index.html`.
+Internal links to other markdown pages will be automatically converted to links to the rendered pages

 ## Changing the theme